decant09/bokeh/README.md

 ### Post Detail Page
 - The post detail page contains an expanded version of the card displayed on the post list page for a particular post.
 - This page is accessible whether or not you are logged in.
+- There is an expand icon in the top right corner of the image with the text "click image" beside to let the user know to click the image to expand.
+This expands the image in a modal to be view on the fullscreen.
+Clicking the anywhere on the screen closes the modal.
 - Beneath this there a section for a description of the post.
 The details of the description are displayed if there was one supplied by the author of the post.
+- If the user who created the post is logged in, then post edit and delete icons are displayed to allow the user to perform the actions if desired.
+- These icons are not displated and the actions are noy available if the user did not create the post.
 - The comments are displayed at the bottom of the page, if there are any.
 They are ordered with the oldest appearing at the top of the page.
 - If logged in there is a form providing the user with an opportunity to post a comment.
     <details>